 If you are “charged” for the cost of a discount within your retention operating budget, you can see where this argument comes from.
 But we would also argue that this is a case of “inter-company transfer.”
 Yes, you are realizing an “expense” in your marketing budget from the discount, but whoever owns the Dues Income P&L is realizing a revenue increase from the enhanced retention.

-It is, at worst, a “wash” for the company and more likely a net revenue gain for the organization.
-Further, the future year discounts and current cash flow should both be placed in the deferred income pool (unrecognized revenue or expense) until the subsequent years under GAAP (Generally Accepted Accounting Practices.)
+It is, at worst, a “wash” for the company and more likely a net revenue gain for the organization (remember, you won’t have the cost of renewal notices for the additional years, either).
+Further, the future-year discounts and current cash flow should both be placed in the deferred income pool (unrecognized revenue or expense) until the subsequent years under GAAP (Generally Accepted Accounting Practices.)

 “If you offer a discount, people will complain that they didn’t get the discount.”

 If you have a standing multi-year offer, there really should be no cause for complaint.
 The most likely case is that someone just renewed and feels slighted because they didn’t get the offer.
 We call this a “probletunity.”
 Member Service representatives can simply say: